waynodiablo/Oystercard/node/ajax_introduction.md

 end
 ```

 And now we can see the noticeable time delay before we get a response.
+While we can do this easily in Ruby with Sinatra, the non-blocking nature of JavaScript means we cannot do the same so easily in Node.

 So AJAX is just a browser technology that allows the browser to make an HTTP request without having to do a page refresh.
 Note that we can get a lot more information than just the time from the server, we can get all the details about the response such as status code, headers etc.

 So now with AJAX we can have JavaScript consume remote APIs (Application Programming Interfaces).
 An API can refer to both the public methods on a library that we've installed and we call directly, or those remote end points that we can reach via an HTTP request.
 We can see an example of a remote API by looking at something like https://api.github.com/users/tansaku which will give us a JSON (JavaScript Object Notation) format view of data about user 'tansaku'.
 Contrast this with the information that we get looking at https://github.com/tansaku.

 Note that we do need to be aware of the versions of APIs in that companies will often evolve their HTTP accessible APIs and so you won't be able to rely on things continuing to work indefinitely.

-To make our Github profile app dynamic, let's get our user profile information via jquery in a script tag after we've loaded our jQuery library:
+To make our Github profile app dynamic, let's get our user profile information via jquery in a JavaScript file that we'll refer to from our HTML document:

-[TODO - break out into separate JavaScript file AND WHAT ABOUT TEST FIRST?]

 ```javascript
 $(document).ready(function(){